BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_9__adding_a_score_and_displaying_it_on_the_sc.md

 \*note: this will calculate a score but you can’t see it on the screen

 Step 3.
-Now we add the score to the screen by re-using the mypen turtle and using it to write the score, you can do this by typing the fllwoing under the score +=1 text in the \# Collision checking section:
+Now we add the score to the screen by re-using the mypen turtle and using it to write the score, you can do this by typing the following under the score +=1 text in the \# Collision checking section:

 ```python
     # Draw the score on the screen